Medieval Studies MA/PGDip

 HPH4017: Women and Power in the High Middle Ages (40 credits): This module aims to introduce students to the history of women and power in Britain and North-Western Europe during the twelfth and early thirteenth centuries.
 It will focus on the ways that women were portrayed in the sources as compared to men and will take account of broader political developments within twelfth-century Britain, including social, political, political and cultural changes.
 A variety of sources will be used including charters, narratives, chronicles, poetry and legal texts to facilitate a close analysis of the differing perspectives offered by differing sources.
 It will consider these themes in a European perspective by giving attention to Anglo-Norman, Angevin and French evidence and historiographies of women, gender and power.
 This will be set into a critical assessment of the historiography Britain of the period.
 The course will challenge students to critically engage with theories and debates about the interpretation of evidence to facilitate a critical comparative approach.
 It will consider the role of women in twelfth-century society, contemporary political developments, and the image of women in the sources in order to facilitate a discussion of the ways that sources were constructed to produce a particular view of women and power.
 (Convener: Dr Sue Johns)

-Part 2: Preparation of a 20,000 word dissertation on a subject related to medieval studies agreed by your chosen supervisor.
-This preparation will involve a series of one-to-one supervisory meetings during the summer, once Part 1 has been completed successfully.
+Preparation of a 20,000 word dissertation on a subject related to medieval studies agreed with your chosen supervisor.
+This preparation will involve a series of one-to-one supervisory meetings during the summer, once Part 1 has been completed.

 Sut i wneud Cais